material-components/material-components-web/packages/mdc-switch/README.md

 | `handleChange(evt: Event) => void` | Handles a change event from the native control. |

 ### `MDCSwitchFoundation` Event Handlers
 If wrapping the switch component it is necessary to add an event handler for native control change events that calls the `handleChange` foundation method.
-For an example of this, see the [MDCSwitch](index.js) component `initialSyncWithDOM` method.
+For an example of this, see the [`MDCSwitch`](component.ts) component's `initialSyncWithDOM` method.

 | Event | Element Selector | Foundation Handler |
 | --- | --- | --- |